afishhh/subrandr/README.md

 The first goal is to achieve good rendering of YouTube's SRV3 format, currently the library does a pretty good job of it if I do say so myself, but it is not perfect and still under heavy development.

 #### Supported subtitle formats:
-- SRV3 (incomplete, but works decently well)
+- SRV3 (incomplete, no window style (justification, vertical text) support, some rarer attributes may be currently unsupported)
-- WebVTT (incomplete, displays text only, no advanced features currently)
+- WebVTT (incomplete, no css, ruby or vertical text support)

 #### WebAssembly library and extension